International Licensing Law

 - Possibility of a subsequent doctorate

 The required qualifications and competences are taught in the modules of the Master's programme in International Licensing Law.
 The curriculum includes seminars and project work.
-The illustration on the right provides an overview.
+The overview below serves as an illustration.
 It also mentions access options to the degree programme.
 You will find a detailed description of the course contents in the module manual (German).

-The standard admission requirement for the Master's programme is a qualified diploma or bachelor's degree in the Information Law programme at Darmstadt University of Applied Sciences or a diploma or bachelor's degree in a field of law acquired at another university whose suitability has been recognised by the examination board or a first state examination in law.
+The standard admission requirement for the Master's programme is a qualified diploma or bachelor's degree in a field of law or a first state examination in law.
 The language of instruction of the degree programme is partly English.
 A detailed description of the admission requirements can be found in the Special Provisions of the Examination Regulations (German).